 After a thorough Port scan against a target, one can already make an educated guess of the perimeter server’s operating system based on the sequence of ports that are open.
 Once the OS is identified, this already gives a lot of information to start working with.
 An attacker can then research known vulnerabilities of that particular operating system and its common ports and start moving forward with an attack.

-A tool like Acunetix OVS, which incorporates OpenVAS network security scanning, uses the result of a port scan to identify the OS using various techniques such as port probing, port banner grabbing and TCP/IP and OS fingerprinting to provide similar information to what would be available to an attacker.
+A tool like Acunetix Online, which incorporates OpenVAS network security scanning, uses the result of a port scan to identify the OS using various techniques such as port probing, port banner grabbing and TCP/IP and OS fingerprinting to provide similar information to what would be available to an attacker.

 Apart from allowing the identification of the Operating System, each open port presents a possible security risk.
 It is therefore advisable to keep open ports to a bare minimum.
 In addition, all services running on a perimeter server should have a secure authentication mechanism.